 Just like in a regular eye exam, it is necessary to check how each eye works on its own.
 This is done by patching the eye that isn’t being checked.
-If you have glasses, you should bring them for this test.
+If your child has glasses, you should bring them for this test.
+The two parts of visual evoked potentials (VEP) testing are Pattern VEP and Flash VEP.

 Pattern VEP